Travel & Touring | WA Things To Do

 The Hyde Park Water Playground in North Perth has a massive spongey splash pad, tipping buckets, spray guns and plenty of water jets.
 Its water runs on a 10-minute timer, and the playground only uses water from November to March between 8am and 8pm.

 Another great play area is the Rainbow Waters Playground that sits opposite the library in Ellenbrook.
-Open from 9am to 7pm in summer, the playground has different obstacles, tunnels and large open splash zones so you’re guaranteed to get wet.
+Open from 10am to 7pm in summer, the playground has different obstacles, tunnels and large open splash zones so you’re guaranteed to get wet.

 12. Tour the night sky at the Perth Observatory

 The Perth Observatory offers fascinating night sky tours each month.
-Tour participant will have the chance to gaze through the observatory’s wide collection of telescopes to see dying stars, nebulas, giant star clusters, and the moon and other planets when they are visible.
+Tour participants will have the chance to gaze through the observatory’s wide collection of telescopes to see dying stars, nebulas, giant star clusters, and the moon and other planets when they are visible.
 Sometimes, satellites and meteors can flash across the sky unexpectedly, too.

 These tours are recommended for kids aged 8 and up, but bear in mind that children must be supervised by an adult at all times.
 As the star viewing part of the tour is held outdoors, make sure you bring extra layers as you’ll be out in bushland at night.
 Book in advance.